mlswg/mls-protocol/draft-ietf-mls-protocol.md

 it includes a proposal with an invalid signature, a proposal sent within a different epoch. or an Add when the sender does not have the application-level permission to add new users.

-The sender of a Commit SHOULD include all valid proposals that it has received during the current epoch, as long as this does not make the proposal list invalid.
+The sender of a Commit SHOULD include all proposals that it has received during the current epoch, that are valid according to the rules for their proposal types and according to application policy, as long as this results in a valid proposal list.

 Due to the asynchronous nature of proposals, receivers of a Commit SHOULD NOT enforce that all valid proposals sent within the current epoch are referenced by the next